chairman, president and chief executive officer

 Second, Starbucks offered partners (employees) equity in the company in the form of stock options, called Bean Stock.
 These early investments in people have proven that you can build a business that is profitable while sharing its success with Starbucks partners as well as the community.

 Chairman since 2000, Howard resumed the role of president and chief executive officer in January 2008.
 Since his return, he has led a transformation of the company, bringing the company to sustainable, profitable growth with a renewed focus on Starbucks coffee heritage, innovation and the customer experience.
-He has also galvanized leaders both inside and outside the company to take action to help local communities, including the effort he spearheaded in 2011 called Create Jobs for USA, a campaign designed to stimulate and preserve small business job creation.
+He has also galvanized leaders both inside and outside the company to take action to help local communities.
+He spearheaded efforts to create small business jobs through Create Jobs for USA, launched an initiative to hire more U.S. military veterans and their spouses, and opened up new educational opportunities for Starbucks partners to finish school through the Starbucks College Achievement Plan.

 At the heart of the Starbucks Experience today, just as it has been from the beginning, is Starbucks mission to inspire and nurture the human spirit – one person, one cup, and one neighborhood at a time.